open-quantum-safe/liboqs-go/README.md

 ## Functional restrictions

-Please note that on some platforms not all algorithms are supported:

-- macOS/Darwin: No known issues as of liboqs-0.12.0
-- Windows: No known issues as of liboqs-0.12.0
+No known issues as of liboqs-0.12.0

 ---